 Many presses harvest blurbs from reviewers’ reports.
 Because peer reviewers have been promised anonymity, this process cannot be automated.
-If a press wishes to extract comments from a report, it is essential that press staff request the reviewer’s permission and offer him or her the opportunity to refine or edit the quoted material.
+If a press wishes to extract comments from a report, it is essential that press staff request the reviewer’s permission and offer them the opportunity to refine or edit the quoted material.
 Some reviewers may wish to see the revised manuscript before authorizing use of their words in marketing materials.

 Can reports be shared with other presses if an AE decides not to pursue a project?

 Every AE will experience a situation in which the peer review process does not lead to a contract, faculty board approval, or even board presentation.
 In some cases, in order to help an author find a viable publishing alternative, AEs may want to share reports with AEs at other houses to help expedite the decision-making process.
 The reviews should only be requested by and given to another AE; this exchange should not occur through the author.
 In any such situation, the AE at the original press should contact the reviewers, explain the circumstances, and ask for their permission.
-If a reviewer does not wish his review to be shared, the AE should not pass it along to the other press.
+If a reviewer does not wish for their review to be shared, the AE should not pass it along to the other press.

 Reader reports, both digital and print forms, become part of any press’s archival holdings.
-The utility of reader reports following book publication usually decreases, though the comments may come to have historical value.
+The utility of reader reports following book publication usually decreases, although the comments may come to have historical value.
 For practical purposes, it may not be possible to protect reviewers’ anonymity in perpetuity.
 Many presses have opted to adhere to their parent institution’s embargo protocols on tenure and promotion review files.
-These often set the duration of reader protection for periods of fifty years post review, or this time period may be benchmarked by the timing of the decision on whether or not to publish.
+These often set the duration of reader protection for periods of fifty years post review, or this period may be benchmarked by the timing of the decision about whether to publish.
 Those presses that archive their book files with their institutional libraries or repositories should actively consult with collections managers to be certain that, as materials are digitized, issues of anonymity are discussed and protocols agreed upon.

 What if lawyers or other parties external to the university ask to see the reviews?